naninovel/docs/docs/api/index.md

 ## stopSfx

-Stops playing an SFX (sound effect) track with the provided name.
+Stops playing an SFX (sound effect) track with the specified name.

 ::: info NOTE
 When sound effect track name (SfxPath) is not specified, will stop all the currently played tracks.